software-students-fall2023/1-specification-exercise-processor/README.md

 ## Stakeholder Interview

-### **Interviewee: Madeleine Berry**
+Interviewing **Madeleine Berry** as our stakeholder.

-Q: *Are there any factors that disrupt your sleep?*
+*Are there any factors that disrupt your sleep?*

-A: Outside noise, temperature, high screen time, and GAD (generalized anxiety disorder) are the main factors.
+"Outside noise, temperature, high screen time, and GAD (generalized anxiety disorder) are the main factors."

-Q: *Do you have any techniques or habits you practice to help you sleep?*
+*Do you have any techniques or habits you practice to help you sleep?*

-A: I try to stay off my phone the hour before I go to bed, wear light clothing, or if it's noisy I will put a pillow over my head.
+"I try to stay off my phone the hour before I go to bed, wear light clothing, or if it's noisy I will put a pillow over my head."

-Q: *If there was a mobile app designed to help people sleep better, what features would you want from it?*
+*If there was a mobile app designed to help people sleep better, what features would you want from it?*

-A: Different types of white noise, something that locks off your phone so you can't use it before bed, a sleep tracker, and an alarm.
+"Different types of white noise, something that locks off your phone so you can't use it before bed, a sleep tracker, and an alarm."

-Q: *Is there any app you use currently?*
+*Is there any app you use currently?*

-A: No.
+"No."

-Q: *Would you sleep benefit from a sleep tracker or a diary feature in an app?*
+*Would you sleep benefit from a sleep tracker or a diary feature in an app?*

-A sleep tracker would probably be helpful.
+"A sleep tracker would probably be helpful."

-Q: *How about a feature showing sleep statistics?*
+*How about a feature showing sleep statistics?*

-A: If it tracked my sleep then yes, that would be helpful.
+"If it tracked my sleep then yes, that would be helpful."

-Q: *How helpful would you find guided sleep meditations or bedtime stories?*
+*How helpful would you find guided sleep meditations or bedtime stories?*

-A: Guided meditation is good, bedtime stories stimulate my mind so they are not as helpful.
+"Guided meditation is good, bedtime stories stimulate my mind so they are not as helpful."

 ## Product Vision Statement